cmndrsn/mer-quality/content/survey-items.md

 #### Maintenance

--   Contextually biased data can be addressed using curation, including infrastructure, tools and practices for maintaining nonstatic datasets that grow over time.
+-   Contextually biased data is addressed using curation, including infrastructure, tools, and practices for maintaining nonstatic datasets that grow over time.
 Examples include a human-centered approach to data collection (e.g., game-ification, retention incentives), a controlled approach to data collection (e.g., consistency in the number of annotators per song), or version control tracking changes to the data.

 #### ML building

--   Contextual validity is supported by selecting appropriate features
+-   Contextual validity is supported by selecting appropriate features.
--   Contextual validity is supported by selecting appropriate emotion taxonomies and constructs
+-   Contextual validity is supported by selecting appropriate emotion taxonomies and constructs.
--   Contextual validity is supported by selecting appropriate music stimuli and genres
+-   Contextual validity is supported by selecting appropriate music stimuli and genres.

 #### Verification & testing

--   Contextual fit of the model is assessed using benchmarked evaluation
+-   Contextual fit of the model is assessed using benchmarked evaluation.
--   The authors offer training and test data splits so that evaluation metrics can be verified transparently
+-   The authors offer training and test data splits so that evaluation metrics can be verified transparently.

 ### Representational

 #### Use case & design

 -   ~~Documentation on user requirements and dataset design are clear and provide the impression of credibility~~
--   Where data domains (annotations, music, lyrics, tags, features) come from is clearly explained
+-   Where data domains (annotations, music, lyrics, tags, features) come from is clearly explained.

 #### Collection

--   The data collection process is clearly documented (e.g., using datasheets, checklists)
+-   The data collection process is clearly documented (e.g., using datasheets, checklists).
--   Annotation constructs are defined clearly to mitigate inaccuracies in human annotations
+-   Annotation constructs are defined clearly to mitigate inaccuracies in human annotations.
--   The annotation scheme adheres to the theory it follows and can it be interpreted by others in the same way
+-   The annotation scheme adheres to the theory it follows and can it be interpreted by others in the same way.
--   What annotation framework is used? (affective circumplex, affect quadrants, basic emotions, aesthetic emotions, other)

 #### Cleaning & preprocessing

 -   Publicly available notebooks or scripts (where applicable) are clearly commented.
 -   Data sourced from heterogeneous sources are adequately reformatted, normalised or aggregated.
 -   The response apparatus provides participants with options to differentiate ratings for difficult cases, or to express uncertainty/inapplicability of an emotion label.
 Possible examples toward this goal include granular rating scales, confidence ratings, free-text responses, or the option to opt out of rating excerpts if uncertain.
--   How data domains (annotations, music, lyrics, tags, features) were processed is clearly documented
+-   How data domains (annotations, music, lyrics, tags, features) were processed is clearly documented.

 #### Maintenance

--   Clarity of the dataset is supported by user interfaces for dataset exploration
+-   Clarity of the dataset is supported by user interfaces for dataset exploration.

 #### ML building